DiNAR; Digital Narratives for Archaeology and Heritage

 The adoption of digital technologies such as virtual and mixed reality has high potential for museums and heritage organisations, providing them the opportunity to reach new audiences and explain the stories behind their exhibits in engaging and innovative ways.

-Ultimately we aim to transform the use of VR in GLAMs, building capacity and sustainable strategies for the production of 3D experiences and to build awareness amongst museum visitors.
+The DiNAR project aimed to transform the use of VR in GLAMs, building capacity and sustainable strategies for the production of 3D experiences and to build awareness amongst museum visitors.